matetuh/Introduction_to_Complex_Systems_PS2/README.md

 > Program info

-- The program was written in Python3 language and compiled in Microsoft Visual Studio Code.
+- The program was written using Python 3 and compiled using Cython.

 > Setup

-- The data was generated on Acer Aspire F5-573G laptop with CPU Intel® Core™ i5-7200U @ 2.50GHz 2.70GHz and RAM 4 GB with Windows 10.
+- The data was generated on Acer Aspire F5-573G laptop with CPU Intel® Core™ i5-7200U @ 2.50GHz 2.70GHz and RAM 4 GB 😞.. (now 16!) with Windows 10.

 ## Example input
 > File: perc_init.txt